triggerdotdev/apihero/apps/logs/src/routes/README.md

 # Routes Folder

-Routes define routes within your application.
+Routes define endpoints within your application.
 Fastify provides an easy path to a microservice architecture, in the future you might want to independently deploy some of those.